 How Tiptonic Finger Picks Work

 The design of Tiptonic Finger Picks is based on a simple realization: conventional flat picks and finger picks do not feel as natural as fingertips or fingernails, but neither of these make a very good pick.
 Bare fingertips are muted, muddy, and lack articulation, while fingernails aren’t strong enough for the job, constantly breaking and requiring high maintenance.
 Working with these problems firmly in mind, we’ve spent many years figuring out exactly how to make great picks that feel as much like a natural nail as possible, while significantly surpassing the functional capabilities of the human fingernail.
+So, how do Tiptonic Finger Picks work?

 Our patented Tiptonic Finger Pick product is the culmination of all of these years of R&D. It solves the problem in a novel way.
 First, the pick includes a very thin layer of plastic that gets adhered to the nail plate (the part of the nail that is attached to your finger).
 This plastic layer then wraps around the free edge of the nail (the part that cantilevers out beyond the nail plate) to form (a) an underside playing surface for upstrokes and (b) two slotted sidewalls that grab underneath the corners of the free edge of the nail for added support.